Applying to L2L

 Applicants must complete the following five steps before the application deadline:

-• The value they got from the L2L experience
+• The value they received from L2L

-• The level of effort and time commitment
+• The effort and time commitment required

-• Ways they applied what they learned
+• How they applied what they learned

 2. Talk with your manager to gain support related to

-• Your leadership development through the L2L program
+• Your leadership development goals through L2L

 • How participation in the program will benefit your organization and MIT

-• The time commitment of the program
+• The effort and time commitment required

-• Expectations of the manager
+• The expectations of your manager

 3. Complete application form